-Contract an experienced PR professional to craft and promote a compelling story about your agency.
-Your agency has plenty of interesting tales, such as your agency’s fascinating origin story to establishing connections with the local community.
+Contract an experienced PR professional to craft and promote a compelling story about your social media marketing agency.
+Your agency has plenty of interesting tales, such as your agency’s fascinating origin story to establish connections with the local community.

 With an effective PR push, you can transform from an unknown to an in-demand agency quickly.

-Leveraging relationships can help you find new prospects, especially when you make a point of connecting with other companies.
+Leveraging relationships can help you find new prospects for your social media business, especially when you make a point of connecting with other companies.

 Consider working with complementary businesses and partnering to promote each other.

 For example, you could form a strategic partnership with digital agencies that offer services your agency doesn’t, such as email marketing or paid search.
 With this type of “preferred partner” relationship, you’ll gain even more opportunities to sign new clients.

 Recommending partner agencies can expand your client roster at your social media business, but you shouldn’t let this strategy impede larger growth goals.
 Naturally, scaling your agency can be tough if you only offer a single service.

 To attract more clients, consider expanding your team or offering more services.

 If you focus on Facebook management, consider bringing on team members specializing in related services like Facebook Ads or Instagram strategy.